sleevi/cabforum-docs/docs/BR.md

 1. MAY include the CA/Browser Forum reserved identifiers or an identifier documented by the CA in its Certificate Policy and/or Certification Practice Statement to indicate the Subordinate CA's compliance with these Requirements and
 2. MAY contain the "anyPolicy" identifier (2.5.29.32.0) in place of an explicit policy identifier.

-A Subordinate CA SHALL represent, in its Certificate Policy and/or Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with these Requirements are issued and managed in accordance with these Requirements.
+A Subordinate CA SHALL represent, in its Certificate Policy and/or Certification Practice Statement, that all Server Certificates containing a policy identifier indicating compliance with these Requirements are issued and managed in accordance with these Requirements.

 #### 7.1.6.4 Subscriber Certificates
-A Certificate issued to a Subscriber MUST contain a certificatePolicies extension.
+A Subscriber Certificate that is a Server Certificate MUST contain a certificatePolicies extension.

 The extension MUST contain one or more policy identifiers that indicate adherence to and compliance with these Requirements.
-CAs MUST either use a CA/Browser Forum identifier reserved for this purpose or MUST use a policy identifier documented by the CA in its Certificate Policy and/or Certification Practice Statement to indicate the Certificate's compliance with these Requirements.
+CAs MUST use either a CA/Browser Forum identifier reserved for this purpose or a policy identifier documented by the CA in its Certificate Policy and/or Certification Practice Statement to indicate the Certificate's compliance with these Requirements.

+The CA MUST NOT include more than one CA/Browser Forum identifiers reserved for this purpose.
+The CA MAY include multiple policy identifiers documented by the CA, provided they are not CA/Browser Forum identifiers reserved for this purpose.

 The issuing CA SHALL document in its Certificate Policy or Certification Practice Statement that the Certificates it issues containing the specified policy identifier(s) are managed in accordance with these Requirements.